sparsick/ansible-talk/README.md

 ## Running the Code Samples

-The code samples are tested with Ansible 2.0.0 .
+The code samples are tested with Ansible 2.0.0 and serverspec 2.29.2 .

 ### Setup Test infrastructure
 I prepare a Vagrantfile for the setup of the test infrastructure.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 Then follow these steps: